Length-Factoriality and Pure Irreducibility: Introduction

-Section~\ref{sec:semidomains} is the last section of content of this paper, and it is devoted to present a still unanswered question about length-factoriality and pure irreducibility in the setting of semidomains.
+Section~\ref{sec:semidomains} is devoted to presenting a still unanswered question about length-factoriality and pure irreducibility in the setting of semidomains.
 A semidomain is an additive submonoid of an integral domain that is closed under multiplication (unlike subrings, in a semidomain, some elements may not have additive inverses).
-It is still unknown whether $\nn_0$ is the only semidomain with both its additive and its multiplicative monoids being length-factorial.
+It is still not known whether $\nn_0$ is the only semidomain with both its additive and its multiplicative monoids being length-factorial.
 To assist in the study of length-factoriality in semidomains, we extend to the context of semidomains the result of~\cite{CCGS21} that no integral domain has both purely long and purely short atoms.